AndresMpa/babylon/nextjsJamstack/doc/README.md

 Option 5: https://directus.io/ (Open Source)
 Option 6: https://prismic.io/

+#### Contentful

+Here there are 3 APIs:

+- Content delivery API (CDA) which is the one who handles with updates
+- Content management API (CMA) which is the one who handles the content creation
+- Content Preview API (CPA) handles with previewing content

+To use then it's necessary to create a persona access token (PAT) also an API key:

+- To create the API key: Settings > API Keys
+- To create the PAT: Settings > CMA Tokens

+Then both things can be use to handle with the CLI

 ### Design Systems

 A design system is a collection of reusable components that follows an standard useful to build any app